COVID-19: your health and safety is our concern.

 Common causes of a shifting house foundation

-Queensland homes are known to experience subsidence due to sandy soils and extreme weather conditions.
+Queensland homes are known to experience subsidence due to sandy solis and extreme weather conditions.
 This can be evident by signs of sinking and cracked floors or concrete slabs, a crack in the wall or doors and windows that won’t close.
 Not attending to these issues could result in a safety hazard, significantly devalue your property or the need to invest additional costs to rectify foundation damage, particularly if left unaddressed.
 This is where Mainmark helps you choose the most appropriate techniques to rectify the issue.
 One of the most popular and cost-effective methods is resin injection; a more modern, but proven, method of underpinning and strengthening building foundations.

 Queensland is a unique area of Australia with extended periods of rain and drought, sandy soils and other factors that impact coastal and inland ground conditions.
 In addition to extreme weather events, particularly around the coastal and flood zone prone areas, homes may be affected by the following causes of foundation problems: